-The UGR is widely recognized internationally for its quality in higher education, teaching, research and outreach.
+The UGR is recognised internationally for its quality in higher education, teaching, research and outreach.
 National and international rankings reflect the UGR’s position among the top universities in Spain and among the best in the world.

-In 2018, the University of Granada has further consolidated this dominant position – taking 278th place in the world and 3rd in Spain in the recently published Shanghai Academic Ranking of World Universities (ARWU 2018).
-The UGR is second only to the University of Barcelona and Pompeu Fabra University in the ARWU, outperforming – for the second year running – other important Spanish institutions such as the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.
+In 2019, the University of Granada has further consolidated this dominant position – taking 4th place in Spain and featuring among the global top 300 universities in the world in the recently published Shanghai Academic Ranking of World Universities (ARWU 2019).
+The UGR is only surpassed by the University of Barcelona, Complutense University of Madrid and Autonomous University of Barcelona in the 2019 ARWU, outperforming other important Spanish institutions such as Pompeu Fabra University, the Autonomous University of Madrid and the University of Valencia.

 The state-of-the-art Health Sciences Technology Park (PTS) University Campus, which houses the Faculty of Health Sciences and the Faculty of Medicine, offers a cutting-edge combination of teaching, research, healthcare and knowledge transfer, and is a significant example of the University’s commitment to innovation, as well as to promoting local and global partnerships with the public and the private sectors.

 This year also saw the founding of six new University spin-offs; bringing the total number to 65.
 These spin-offs are pivotal in guaranteeing effective knowledge transfer processes from our University, ensuring that research findings are successfully exploited and turned into innovative new services and products.